bilalqv/News-App-React/README.md

 We have built this React News App which fetches news from all over the world from multiple sources using newsApi(https://newsapi.org/).

-Features:
+### Features:

--> Fetches news filtered by different categories, country and sources
+1) Fetches news filtered by different categories, countries and sources

--> Search Feature that fetches news matching the keyword entered -> Styled using react-bootstrap, Material-UI, semantic-UI and Masonry
+2) Search Feature that fetches news matching the keyword entered

+3) Styled using react-bootstrap, Material-UI, semantic-UI and Masonry

-What we have learnt:
+### What we have learnt:

--> To create responsive web pages.
+1) To create responsive web pages.

-->To use Rest API's to fetch data.
+2) To use Rest API's to fetch data.

 ![](src/images/img2.png)